John Renshaw Starr: Early life

 Starr was born in Heaton Moor, Lancashire, the son of an American father, Alfred Demarest Starr, a bookkeeper who became a naturalised British subject, and an English mother, Ethel Renshaw, he was a grandson of William Robert Renshaw.
 He studied art in Paris and in 1934 he married a French woman, Michelle Vergetas, and the couple had one child, Ethel.
 Starr tried to join the Royal Air Force in 1938 but was rejected because his father was an American.
 He was in Paris when World War II began in 1939, and in early 1940 joined the King's Own Scottish Borderers and later was assigned to the Field Security Police.
-He escaped to England when France was overrun by Nazi Germany.
+After the German invasion of France, he escaped to England when France was overrun by Nazi Germany.
 He joined the SOE in early 1941.

 Special Operations Executive

 First Mission

 Starr parachuted "blind" (without being met on the ground) near Valence on the night of 27–28 August 1942.
 His job was to evaluate the food requirements for the CARTE network, a resistance group which claimed that, with SOE support, it could raise an army of 300,000 men to resist the German occupation of France.
-Starr made his way from Valence to a villa in Cannes where he met SOE agent Peter Churchill and CARTE leader Andre Girard.
+Starr made his way from Valence to a villa in Cannes where he met SOE agent Peter Churchill and CARTE leader André Girard.
 Starr learned from Churchill and his own experience that CARTE was largely a fantasy of Girard's.
 He returned to England in November.
 Oddly enough, as he was boarding a small boat to slip out of France, he encountered his older brother George who was arriving in France as an SOE agent.